-Indoor vs. Outdoor Dryer Vents: Everything You Ever Wanted to Know
+Outdoor vs. Indoor Dryer Vents: What to Know

 The first step in any home improvement project is determining which parts and tools you’ll need.
-When building your dream laundry room, a key task involves installing a dryer vent.
-There are two styles — indoor and outdoor — that perform the same function in slightly different ways.
+When building your dream laundry room, a key task is installing a dryer vent.
+There are two styles — indoor dryer vents and outdoor dryer vents — that perform the same function in slightly different ways.
 Here’s what you need to know before heading to the store.

 What is an Indoor Dryer Vent?